bloominstituteoftechnology/Precourse/Lesson7-CSS-Positioning/README.md

 ### none

-Setting the display to "none" will make an element disapear completely.
+Setting the display to "none" will make an element disappear completely.
 This is not to be confused with the "visibility: hidden;" rule which only renders the element invisible, but does not remove it from the page (the space will still look occupied by something).
 If an item is set to display: none there will be no sign of it on the page.

 ### flex